 Want to earn continuing education credit for this article?
 Learn more.

-Parkinson’s disease, also called Parkinsonism, is a fairly common progressive degenerative central nervous system (CNS) disorder.
-Affecting about one in 1,000 people in the U.S., Parkinson’s disease is a dysfunction in the basal ganglia, an area of the brain that controls voluntary movement.
+Parkinson’s disease is a fairly common progressive degenerative central nervous system (CNS) disorder.
+Affecting approximately one million people in the U.S., Parkinson’s disease is a dysfunction in the basal ganglia, an area of the brain that controls voluntary movement.
 Characteristic symptoms of this chronic, progressive neurodegenerative movement disorder include tremors, rigidity, slow movement (bradykinesia), poor balance and difficulty walking (called parkinsonian gait).

-Parkinsonism results from the degeneration of dopamine-producing nerve cells in the brain.
-Dopamine is a neurotransmitter that stimulates motor neurons, the nerve cells that control muscles.
+Experts believe that in Parkinson’ disease, neurons in the brain gradually break down or die.
+Many of the symptoms are due to a loss of dopamine-producing neurons.
 When dopamine production is depleted, the motor system nerves are unable to control movement and coordination.
-People with Parkinson’s disease have lost 80% or more of their dopamine-producing cells by the time symptoms appear.
+People with Parkinson’s disease have lost 80 percent or more of their dopamine-producing cells by the time symptoms appear.
 While symptoms may appear at any age, the average age of onset is 60 years old.

 In addition to not knowing the cause, there is also no cure for Parkinson’s disease.
 Western medical treatment centers on the administration of medication to relieve symptoms.
 The Food and Drug Administration (FDA) has also approved a surgically implanted device that lessens tremors.
 Medication for Parkinson’s disease is a process of experimentation and patience, as its selection and dosage must be individually tailored.
 As the disease progresses, medications and their dosages will likely require modification.